 - [2] The notice for this inquiry stated that the issues were these: - Whether the Ministry was authorized by ss.
 15 and 16 to withhold information - Whether the Ministry was required by s.
-22 to withhold information - [3] After the OIPC had issued the notice for this inquiry, the Ministry said it would rely on s.
-64 of the Coroners Act in withholding some records.
-The OIPC agreed this issue would form part of the inquiry.
-In its initial submission, the Ministry said that, in the alternative to s.
-64 of the Coroners Act, it would argue that s.
+22 to withhold information that s.
 3(1)(b) of FIPPA applied.
 The latter provision relates to my jurisdiction to consider the records (as does s.
 64 of the Coroners Act) and so I will consider the Ministry's arguments on s.
 3(1)(b).